 Itchiness in the back of the throat, nose and ears

-For some people, the protein found in pollen can cause their eyes to become irritated and inflamed, as well as the nose, throat and sinuses.
-This can become quite uncomfortable and even debilitating – preventing you from enjoying warm, sunny days when the pollen count is at its highest.
+For some people, exposure to pollen can cause their eyes to become red, itchy, irritated and inflamed.
+Affected eyes can be very uncomfortable and even debilitating – preventing you from enjoying warm, sunny days when the pollen count is at its highest.

 If you’re a contact lens wearer

 Try contact lens friendly eye drops to calm down itchiness

 Wear your glasses if your eyes feel uncomfortable

 For more advice about wearing contact lenses with hay fever, visit our helpful contact lenses tips page.

 Hay fever can cause huge discomfort to your eyes.
 If it’s not treated properly, many people will regularly experience itchy or dry eyes, especially during the summer months.
 Ask your optometrist whether they can recommend drops specifically designed to reduce your allergic reaction, there are several types of eye drops:

 Eye drops for dry eyes can provide some relief by flushing pollen from the surface of the eyes.Specsavers’ range of eye drops for dry eyes are preservative‑free, relieving eye irritation and avoiding any disruption to the tear film.
 Our 10ml bottles of intensive eye drops are great for frequent or single‑use.